protubero/beanstore/README.md

 	BeanStoreTransactionResult execute() throws TransactionFailure {...}
 ```

-The transaction will be persisted immediatly, just before the store data is changed in memory.
+The transaction will be written to the file immediatly, just before the store data is changed in memory.

-### Optimistic locking

-Optimistic locking is the built-in mechanism for update operations.
-You have to refer to an existing instance `tx.update(anInstance)` to specify property updates.
-When the transaction is executed it is checked, if the referenced instance is still the current one or if it has been replaced in the meantime by another transaction.

-With delete operations you have the choice between optimistic locking `delete(anInstance)` and no locking at all `delete("todo", 4)`.
+__Optimistic locking__

+You can choose for every single delete and update operation of the transaction if it should fail should fail if the target instance has changed in the meantime.
+Simply use `Keys.versionKey()` instead of `Keys.key()` to target a specific version of the instance.

 ### Locked Store